-The Resilience Funding Guidelines 2019-20 (Guidelines) provide state agencies, local governments, non-government organisations and not-for-profit groups with information required to apply for funding administered by the QRA to deliver resilience and disaster risk reduction initiatives.
+The Resilience and Risk Reduction Funding Guidelines 2019-20 (Guidelines) provide state agencies, local governments, non-government organisations and not-for-profit groups with information required to apply for funding administered by the QRA to deliver resilience and disaster risk reduction initiatives.

-In May 2018 the Queensland Government made a commitment of \$38 million to be distributed in equal instalments over four (4) consecutive annual funding rounds for disaster risk reduction and resilience.
-The first funding round was administered in 2018-19 by the Queensland Reconstruction Authority (QRA) under these Guidelines.
+In May 2018 the Queensland Government made a commitment of \$38 million to be distributed in equal instalments over four (4) consecutive annual funding rounds for resilience.
+The first funding round was administered in 2018-19 by the Queensland Reconstruction Authority (QRA) under the Resilience Funding Guidelines 2018-19.

-These Guidelines have been developed in line with the Queensland Disaster Resilience and Mitigation Investment Framework (QDRMIF) and the National Guidance on Prioritisation and should be read in conjunction with the:
+The Resilience and Risk Reduction Guidelines 2019-20 have been developed in line with the Queensland Disaster Resilience and Mitigation Investment Framework (QDRMIF) and the National Guidance on Prioritisation, and should be read in conjunction with the:

-- Queensland Strategy for Disaster Resilience - Queensland State Natural Hazards Risk Assessment
+- Queensland Strategy for Disaster Resilience - Queensland State Natural Hazards Risk Assessment - National Disaster Risk Reduction Framework